Tuesday, February 25, 2025

 The reduced risk of several CNS disorders were estimated by hazard ratios and they were modestly decreased for alcohol use disorder, cannabis use disorder, stimulant use disorder, opioid use disorder, suicidal ideation of self-injury, bulimia, schizophrenia, seizures and neurocognitive disorders.
 Risk reductions were in the 10-16% range.

 The authors of this paper use several graphing techniques to present their data.
 They graphed hazard ratios for both improved and adverse outcomes and made negative log transformed Manhattan plots as a measure of statistical robustness as alternate graphing technique.
 The paper is open access and I encourage reading the paper to see these data presentations.
 I included a partial Forest plot at the top of this post to illustrate some of these graphs and the outcomes they measured.
+The blue dots indicate reduced risk relative to controls and the orange dots indicate increased risk (calculated as hazard ratios (3).

-For comparison there is a recent large retrospective cohort study that uses deidentified data on patients from 66 different health care organizations.
+For comparison there is a recent large retrospective cohort study (2) that uses deidentified data on patients from 66 different health care organizations.
 This appears to be a database with a commercial purpose, but I cannot identify what that purpose might be based on their web site.
 In their rollover map, most of the deidentified patients in this database are Americans.
 The study was approved by an IRB in China and I assume that is where the analysis takes place.
 The study was focused on examining the effects of GLP-1 agonists on patients being treated for obesity.
 Subjects were selected for a diagnosis of obesity and incident use of a GLP-1 agonist.
 It was a retrospective cohort analysis similar to the first study but propensity score matching was done to pair treatment subjects more closely with controls.
 Exclusion criteria included use of any other weight loss drug and any psychiatric diagnosis or significant symptom like suicidality.

 The main results of this study are summarized in 3 tables in the body of the paper (Tables 2, 3, and 4).
-Psychiatric outcome were measured over a period of 5 years and the percentage of patients with major depression, any anxiety, any psychiatric disorder and suicidality (ideation or behaviors) we measured at 6 months, 1 year, 3 years, and 5 years.
+Psychiatric outcomes were measured over a period of 5 years and the percentage of patients with major depression, any anxiety, any psychiatric disorder and suicidality (ideation or behaviors) we measured at 6 months, 1 year, 3 years, and 5 years.
 The cumulative incidences of disorders and suicidality increased over these intervals.
 Hazard ratios were calculated compared with the control population and they were generally doubled.

 Results stratified on demographic factors and GLP-1 agonist potency showed that both sexes had higher than expected psychiatric morbidity associated with GLP-1 agonist use but that women had significantly higher hazard ratios across all categories.
 Age was inversely correlated with older populations having lower risk of psychiatric comorbidity.
 Finally, the potency of the GLP-1 agonist directly correlated with potency of the GLP-1 agonist and time of exposure.
 The authors discuss the limitations of their study and implications for future use and study.

-Both studies generally illustrate some of the problems of conducting large clinical trials.
+Both studies generally illustrate some of the advantages and problems of conducting large clinical trials.
 The numbers in the hundreds of thousands or million plus range would be very difficult if not impossible to conduct randomized clinical trials on.
 It is manageable using the naturalistic retrospective designs employed here commonly referred to as real world designs.
 The obvious limiting factor is expense and the methodological problem of drop outs over time.
 In these specific cases the first study is selecting a subject cohort based on a diagnosis of diabetes mellitus type 2 (DMT2) and the second obesity.
 Both are heterogeneous populations with some overlap.
-If I was influenced at all by some of the current psychiatric literature, I might suggest transdiagnostic features common to both but the importance of that term seems inflated relative to common medical diagnostic formulation.
+If I was influenced at all by some of the current psychiatric literature, I might suggest transdiagnostic features common to both but the importance of that term seems inflated relative to common medical diagnostic formulations.
 Instead - I will use the parlance of medical trials and point out that there are signals in both papers.
 Those signals are both good and not so good.
-In the first paper there were clearly improvements in many conditions when DMT2 was treated with GLP-1 agonists in about 25% of the conditions studied and adverse outcomes in about 10%.
+In the first paper there were clearly improvements in many medical outcomes when T2DM was treated with GLP-1 agonists in about 25% of the conditions studied and adverse outcomes in about 10%.
 Improvement occurred in conditions outside of the endocrine/metabolic sphere including some psychiatric conditions.
 In the second study, significant increases in psychiatric conditions were noted to occur associated with GLP-1 agonist potency and total exposure in a population selected for obesity treatment.
 The authors are careful to point out that obesity and metabolic syndrome may be a risk factor for mood disorders and they provide an excellent discussion of how trial design and patient selection may have affected these results.

 When these trials are reported in the news, they are generally not reported as showing modest results.
 Side effects are typically ignored.
 I have not heard anything about the study that showed that increased rather than decreased psychiatric morbidity may be a possible outcome.
 The media generally reports them as miracle drugs and patients with the best possible results are given as examples.